xgonggong/LeetCodeEasyCollection/README.md

 # LeetCodeEasyCollection
-solutions of leetcode questions of easy difficulty
+my solutions for leetcode questions of easy difficulty